arogozhnikov/arogozhnikov.github.io/_remarks/2024-12-26-our-colleagues-julii.md

 For technical interviews I sometimes ask a simple question that can't be answered *the way it was asked* (e.g.: what would be printed after this line? answer: it won't even compile; what's the order of elements? answer: set has no order).
-Julii are very good at reading answer from your question and body language, and scrambling this priming information forces interviewee to deeply analyze the question.
+Julii are very good at reading the answer from your question and body language, and scrambling this priming information forces the interviewee to deeply analyze the question.

-Also, don't allow interviewee to speak too much outside of 'presentational' interview.
+Also, don't allow the interviewee to speak too much outside of the 'presentational' interview.
 Prepared pitches, life stories, unique experiences, etc — those rarely correlate with performance, but bias people a lot.

 ---

-So when you have an assessment of technical and presentational skills independently, you can decide which areas can person contribute to, and which areas they actually can cover.
+So when you have an assessment of technical and presentational skills independently, you can decide which areas a person can contribute to, and which areas they actually can cover.

-Problem is usually that hiring manager ignores this with "he has got some _very good_ references" (which Julii have in abundance).
+The problem is usually that the hiring manager ignores this with "he has got some _very good_ references" (which Julii have in abundance).